-5.2 The retail centres proposed to be included within each of the Holmes and Skellerup Blocks to be developed are intended only to meet the convenience needs of the local residents and will be governed as to scope and scale by the controls for Neighbourhood Shopping Centres contained within the Selwyn District Plan.
-There will be no provision for supermarkets and the centres will not undermine the viability, vibrancy and amenity values of existing larger centres within Rolleston or elsewhere within the Selwyn District, noting that retail activity will be limited in the each centre to a total floor area of 450m2, and individual tenancies will not exceed 350m2.
+The proposed development includes provision for two small 'Business 1' zone retail developments within the Brookside Road site.
+The retail centres proposed are intended only to meet the convenience needs of the local residents (and possibly some weekend users of Brookside Park) and will be governed as to scope and scale by the controls for Neighbourhood Shopping Centres contained within the Selwyn District Plan.
+There will be no provision for supermarkets and the centres will not undermine the viability, vibrancy and amenity values of existing larger centres within Rolleston or elsewhere within the Selwyn District, noting that retail activity will be limited in each centre to a total floor area of 450m2, and individual tenancies will not exceed 350m2.
 To the extent that the Plan Change increases the extent of residential development in Rolleston and the District, the proposed Plan Change will increase the viability, vibrancy and amenity values of larger centres in Rolleston and the District.